peanutshawny/beginner/README.md

-# beginner
+# beginner-exercises
-Repository for all beginner python exercises
+Repository for all beginner python exercises!